+So do probiotics help your immune system?
 Studies show that certain probiotic bacteria are especially effective when it comes to boosting your body’s immune system.
 OMNi-BiOTiC® BALANCE contains specially selected and combined bacterial strains that strengthen the gut barrier – which we know helps protect against harmful bacteria and viruses from spreading in the body – and helps balance the immune system in two critical ways.

 First, OMNi-BiOTiC® BALANCE contains probiotic strains that are known to increase IL-10 production in the body, thus helping your body manage inflammation.
 IL-10 is a messenger substance of the immune system that protects against exaggerated inflammatory processes and autoimmune diseases.